-12.1.
+14.1.
 Copying Files or Directories: The Copy Factory

-Suppose you want to arrange to make a copy of a file, and the Install builder isn't appropriate because it may make a hard link on POSIX systems.
+Suppose you want to arrange to make a copy of a file, and don't have a suitable pre-existing builder.
 One way would be to use the Copy action factory in conjunction with the Command builder: